wfordwfu/deployment-template/README.md

 ### To deploy locally

-To deploy locally, run `ansible-playbook ansible/local.yml`.
+To deploy locally, run `ansible-playbook ansible/local.yml -K`.
 The roles/applications that are installed are maintained in the ansible/vars/localhost.yml file.
 I have not implemented a delete feature, so if you deploy a helm chart you don't wish to have, just delete the corresponding namespace.
 This pattern mostly follows Ansible-Pull solutions I've implemented in the past.

 ### To reset your environment